nasa/Common-Metadata-Repository/bootstrap-app/README.md

 The `/after_date_time` endpoint is retained for compatibility.
 New callers should use `/between_date_time`, which bounds the request and splits large ranges into smaller indexing chunks.
-Compatibility requests to `/after_date_time` are bounded from the supplied `date_time` to now and will be rejected if the implicit range is larger than the configured maximum window.
+Compatibility requests to `/after_date_time` are implicitly bounded from `date_time` to the request timestamp and are rejected when that window exceeds the configured maximum.

 For all providers and all system concepts: